hailingfang/documentation/computer/flml/file-layout-markup-language.rst

     float, double
     string

-In '<...>', the value of element or elements can be assigned with a value or values.
+In '<...>', the value of element or values of elements can compare with a value or values.

 Example::